skalogs/SkaETL/README.md

  * SKALOGS LANGUAGE: Complex queries, event correlations (SIEM) and calculations, with an easy-to-use SQL-like language
  * MONITORING - ALERTS: Real-time monitoring, alerts and notifications based on events and thresholds
  * VISUALIZATION: dashboard to monitor in real-time all your ingestion processes, metrics, referentials, kafka live stream
- * OTPUT: Kafka, ES, email, Slack, more to come...
+ * OUTPUT: Kafka, ES, email, Slack, more to come...

 SkaETL parses and enhances data from Kafka topics to any output :
 * Kafka (enhanced topics)